torch/torch7/doc/random.md

 <a name="torch.setRNGState"></a>
 ### [Tensor] setRNGState([gen,] state) ###
-Set the state of the random number generator.
+Sets the state of the random number generator.
 If `state` was obtained earlier using `getRNGState` then the random number generator should now generate the same numbers as it did from the point where `state` was obtained.
-This function returns its argument, `state`.
+This function returns its argument `state`.

 <a name="torch.random"></a>
 ### [number] random([gen,] [a], [b]) ###